-When I entered Prairie View A&M University in 1997 as a freshman to pursue a degree in electrical engineering, I had a desire to do more than just go to class every day but I wanted see how I could leave a greater mark on the campus and community.
+When I entered Prairie View A&M University in 1997 as a freshman to pursue a degree in electrical engineering, I had a desire to do more than just go to class every day.
+I wanted see how I could leave a greater mark on the campus and community.

 This is not to say that class was not a priority because engineering is challenging and time consuming.
 But I wanted to have the total college experience.
 You can too!

-When I recently spoke to the Black Student Union at St. Thomas University, I shared with them some ways to become a better leader (servant) on the yard.
+When I recently spoke to some college students, I shared with them some ways to become a better leader (servant) on the yard.

 Join Organizations: Whether it is an organization in your major, student government or a society, become apart of something.
 But don't just join because of your peers, but see how that organization can add value to you and vice versa.
 Research and start attending their meetings.
 I was apart of nearly ten different ones!